Variation, Selection & Niche Creation

 Genealogy

-→ [Critique] Popular agendas that prescribe adaptation, experimentation, or innovation as if they will automatically arise
+→ [Critique] Popular agendas that prescribe adaptation or innovation as if they will automatically arise

 → [Concept] Enabling Adaptation: creating the conditions for effective adaptation

-→ [Mechanisms] Variation, Selection, Niche Creation: three universal adaptive mechanisms and design problems
+→ [Mechanisms] Variation, Selection, Niche Creation: enabling adaptation requires solving design problems embedded in these mechanisms

 Quotes